Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Additional Documentation/Secret Managment/External Secrets/Introduction.md

 # External Secrets Introduction

-External Secrets securely manage sensitive data (API keys, passwords, certificates) by integrating OpenShift with Key Management Services like Azure Key Vault.
-Secrets are fetched from external providers and synced as native Secret objects, eliminating the need to embed sensitive data in configuration files.
+This page explains how to use External Secrets in OpenShift to securely sync secrets from Azure Key Vault and other providers into your cluster.
+It covers how to configure SecretStore and ClusterSecretStore resources for scalable and secure secret management across teams and tenants.

 **Official Documentation:** [External Secrets Operator](https://external-secrets.io/latest/)